owncloud/ocis/services/activitylog/README.md

 ## The Log Service Ecosystem

-Log services like the `activitylog`, `userlog`, `clientlog` and `sse` are responsible for composing notifications for a certain audience.
+Log services like the `activitylog`, `userlog`, `clientlog` and `sse` are responsible for composing notifications for a specific audience.
   -   The `userlog` service translates and adjusts messages to be human readable.
   -   The `clientlog` service composes machine readable messages, so clients can act without the need to query the server.
   -   The `sse` service is only responsible for sending these messages.
 It does not care about their form or language.